-“The whole thing with these superdelegates is that they allow the establishment to quell insurgency with Sanders’ campaign,” said Colby, who, if it wasn’t already obvious, cast his ballot for Sanders.
+“The whole thing with these superdelegates is that they allow the establishment to quell insurgency with Sanders’s campaign,” said Colby, who cast his ballot for Sanders.

 Terry Michael served as the press secretary for the Democratic National Committee (DNC) during the 1984 and 1988 presidential nominating processes, and told Truthout that during that time he witnessed “the transformation of [the] delegate selection process from one that was almost 100 percent determined by the outcome of primary and caucus voters, to one that became about 85 percent determined by primary and caucus voters.”

-Michael says that, in the aftermath of George McGovern’s and Walter Mondale’s losses in 1972 and 1984, Democrats became worried they were nominating unelectable candidates.
-And so, “unpledged delegates” were added into the process by the rule-supervising commissions set up at the time.
+Michael says that, in the aftermath of former South Dakota Sen. George McGovern’s and former Vice President Walter Mondale’s losses in 1972 and 1984, Democrats became worried they were nominating unelectable candidates.
+Unpledged delegates were then added into the process by the rule-supervising commissions set up at the time.

 “[The system] got corrupted into this situation we have today,” said Michael, adding that he believes the Republican Party’s delegate system is demonstrably flawed. “[Republicans] can’t even control their own convention,” he said.

 Of course, after the major parties select their nominees during this summer’s party conventions, voters will again be tasked with picking a slate of electors — this time in the form of the U.S. Electoral College — during the general election.
 A voter’s state determines its allotment of electors, and is equal to its number of congressional representatives, determining the extent to which a given state becomes a crucial swing state in the general election.